randygrullon1/Retail-Sales-Analytics/README.md

 # Retail-Sales-Analytics

-This project uses a sample dataset from Kaggle to demonstrate end-to-end retail sales analysis using **BigQuery** on **Google Cloud** for data querying and **Power BI** for visualization and reporting.
+This project uses a sample dataset from Kaggle to demonstrate end-to-end retail sales analysis using **BigQuery** on **Google Cloud** for data querying and **Power BI** for visualization.
+The README focuses on the methodology and workflow used to prepare and model the data, while the specific analysis, insights, and findings are presented in the accompanying PowerPoint.

 It includes:
 - Data modeling